Toronto Transit Commission fares: Purchasing Presto media

-Most Shoppers Drug Mart stores in Toronto, such as this one located just to the west of Dupont station, sell Presto fare media.
+Most Shoppers Drug Mart stores in Toronto, such as this one located just to the west of Dupont station, sell Presto fare media, as do select Loblaws and No Frills locations.

 The Presto vending machine on the right sells Presto cards and tickets.
 Both machines can also upload funds to a Presto card.

 Presto cards can be purchased, or loaded with a balance, by the following means: